Family planning: Lesbian couples

 Lesbian couples need donor sperm to conceive through several options, including therapeutic donor insemination (TDI) with or without ovarian stimulation, autologous IVF, and reciprocal or co-IVF.

-Reciprocal or co-IVF is an option where one partner undergoes controlled ovarian hyper-stimulation and oocyte retrieval followed by transfer of a fertilized embryo into the other's uterus.
+Reciprocal or co-IVF is an option where one partner undergoes controlled ovarian hyperstimulation and oocyte retrieval, followed by transfer of a fertilized embryo into the other's uterus.
 Co-IVF is not considered oocyte donation because the oocyte is considered shared (just as the sperm is "shared" between heterosexual couples).
 Studies suggest that co-IVF can lessen emotional insecurities in lesbian households.

 Gay male couples

-Options for male couples involve both an oocyte donor and gestational carrier.
+Options for male couples involve both an oocyte donor and a gestational carrier.
 Oocyte donors undergo FDA screening processes and testing.
 Gestational carriers are individuals who birth a genetically unrelated child for another individual/couple.

-The American Society for Reproductive Medicine (ASRM) recommends psychosocial evaluation of both the gestational carrier and the intended parents because of the complex stressful process for all parties involved.
+The American Society for Reproductive Medicine (ASRM) recommends psychosocial evaluation of both the gestational carrier and the intended parents because of the complex, stressful process for all parties involved.

 Transgender individuals

 Overall, transgender and gender diverse individuals face multiple barriers to achieving family planning goals.
-This community experiences lack of access to reproductive health care settings where they feel accepted, safe, and understood; reproduction help; pregnancy care; and contraception.
+This community experiences a lack of access to reproductive health care settings where they feel accepted, safe, and understood; reproduction help; pregnancy care; and contraception.
 A barrier that gets in the way of becoming parents is the cost involved with fertility preservation options.
-For example, the use of sperm cryopreservation in the United States is less than 5% while countries such as the Netherlands, Australia and Israel have higher rates; this may be the result of challenges navigating health insurance coverage.
-According to a study, in the United States the national median initial bank fee and annual price of storage are $350 and $385 respectively.
-For those looking for egg preservation, a study calculated that the median total cost (which includes egg freezing, egg thawing, and annual preservation fee) in United States was around $7,444, and the cumulative costs for one live birth of US$11,704 for an individual in the age groups ≤ 35 years.
+For example, the use of sperm cryopreservation in the United States is less than 5%, while countries such as the Netherlands, Australia, and Israel have higher rates; this may be the result of challenges navigating health insurance coverage.
+According to a study, in the United States, the national median initial bank fee and annual price of storage are $350 and $385, respectively.
+For those looking for egg preservation, a study calculated that the median total cost (which includes egg freezing, egg thawing, and annual preservation fee) in the United States was around $7,444, and the cumulative costs for one live birth of US$11,704 for an individual in the age group ≤ 35 years.
 Other common concerns that arise when seeking pregnancy include having to stop or delay of hormonal therapy, worsening of gender dysphoria with treatment related to pregnancy.